MoeRichert-USDA/scinet-geospatial-site/sn_collections/_events/2022-9-1-Geospatial-Workshop-8.md

 <br>
 {:.border-bottom}

-This session will include tutorials exploring examples of handling geospatial data, performing geospatial calculations, and applying parallel processing approaches to geosptial processing workflows in python.
-JupyterHub via Open OnDemand (see [Session 4](events/2022-8-30-Geospatial-Workshop-4/)) will be used for a portion of the tutorials.
+This session will include tutorials exploring examples of handling geospatial data, performing geospatial calculations, and applying parallel processing approaches to geospatial processing workflows in python.
+JupyterLab via Open OnDemand (see [Session 4](events/2022-8-30-Geospatial-Workshop-4/)) will be used for a portion of the tutorials.

 * Read in and manipulate raster data with the *rioxarray* and *xarray* packages
 * Read in and manipulate vector data with the *geopandas* package